-Many of us have been feeling a lot of wanderlust lately.
-Having to live through multiple lockdowns is not fun, and it’s a relief that we’re slowly being allowed to start traveling again.
+Many of us have been feeling a lot of wanderlust lately – it's a relief that we’re able to travel again.
 However, for some of us, there’s a stipulation attached.
 Traveling when you’re autistic can be incredibly stressful even without a pandemic to contend with.

 Autism Spectrum Disorder (sometimes referred to as Autism Spectrum Condition), is a neurological condition that can impact communication and socializing skills.
 Autistic people are highly sensory people, in that they may be hypersensitive or hyposensitive to different sensory input.